matthewcsimpson/CastingRecall-v1-Frontend/README.md

 This game was built using React.js, React Router, JavaScript, HTML, SCSS, and Axios

-The game is curently deployed and can be played here: <https://castingrecall.herokuapp.com>
 ## Related

 Here is the back end API for this project: